 Residents of Metropolitans communities prefet to live in older city neighbor hoods.
 Approximately half of thase households are singles who live alone or with others, ob operating an anneadecouple facilities.
-One in four of the tradestriates a paged 20-24 yeas; the median age is 3.7; takes, Develope the lower most of the population is white.
+One in four of the tradestriates a paged 20-24 yeas; the median age is 3.7; takes, Developely is low; most of the population is white.
 Half of the residents win are employed work in professional or invangenal positions.
 More than 75 percent of the population is white.
 Half of the residents win are employed work in professional or invangenal positions.
 More than 75 percent of the population is and older have adherided oblinge an completed a degree program.
-Thinty percent have sented a bachelor's degree, and 22 percent falls a graduate degree.
-The median household income is 554-326 for and collaboration on this litestyle, click here:
+Thinty percent have sented a bachelor's degree, and 22 percent face degree.
+The median household income is 554-326 for and collicional income is 54-326 for and collicional income.
+In the provisional income is 54-326 for and collicional income is 54-326 for and collicional income.